rijs/minimal/README.md

 </html>
 ```

-**Bonus:** Register a new version of the component `x-foo` and see all instances on the page change:
+**Bonus:** Register a new version of the component `x-foo` in the console and see all instances on the page change:

 ```js